-The 18 temples that have been restored are amazing, though.
+The 18 temples that have been restored are quite amazing, though.
 Prambanan has two areas, an outer and an inner, and all the inner temples – 16 of them – have been rebuilt.
 There are three main temples, three smaller temples in front of these, and a number of smaller ones to complete the symmetry.
-And as with Borobudur, the stone is all carved, depicting stories from the Hindu scriptures.
+And as with Borobudur, the stonework is all carved, depicting stories from the Hindu scriptures.

 -